facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

    and the __attack success rate__ of the attacker, on ImageNet validation set.
    A targeted attack is considered successful if the image is classified to the target label.

+   __For attackers__, if you develop a new targeted attack method against our models, *please compare its attack success rate* with PGD.
+   Error rate is not a reasonable metric, because then the method can cheat by becoming close to untargeted attacks.

-   __For defenders__, if you develop a new robust model, please compare its error rate with our models.
+   __For defenders__, if you develop a new robust model, please compare its accuracy with our models.
    Attack success rate is not a reasonable metric, because then the model can cheat by making random predictions.

-   __For attackers__, if you develop a new targeted attack method against our models, please compare its attack success rate with PGD.
-   Error rate is not a reasonable metric, because then the method can cheat by becoming close to untargeted attacks.

 3. `ResNeXt101 DenoiseAll` is the submission that won the champion of black-box defense track in [Competition on Adversarial Attacks and Defenses 2018](http://hof.geekpwn.org/caad/en/index.html).